xAirx/Express-Api-for-React-Native-project/README.md

   ## Backend and API + Authentication.

   ## Hosted Project: https://expressproject.herokuapp.com/
+  ### you can register a user or use: username: marcouser password: password for testing purposes - Remember you are not admin
+ 					 try /dishes /favorites /leaders

    ### Goals:

     Describe the use of Node for server-side development